 The Rothwell Charnel Chapel Project is a multidisciplinary, community-engaged investigation of the 13th century charnel chapel situated beneath Rothwell Parish Church.
-The underground charnel room still contains the bones of hundreds of people, who we believe lived and died between the 13th and 16th centuries.
+The underground charnel room still contains the bones of hundreds of people, who lived and died between the 13th and 19th centuries.

 As one of only two surviving in situ medieval charnel chapels in England, the Rothwell charnel chapel presents an ideal archaeological resource for the investigation of topics such as: